 There are a few tidbits to consider when it comes to baby blanket patterns.
 Babies have tiny fingers, tiny toes, and even tiny noses.
 Eyelet patterns are okay if you want to throw in a yarnover or yarn-forward, but a full-on lace panel may not be the safest choice for baby.
 Plain knit-and-purl patterns are a good option, because they are easy to follow and generally reversible.

-If you're a fan of colorwork, you may consider that those woven-in ends will be tugged by the recipient of the blanket, so either secure them tightly or hide them in a manner where they cannot be picked out.
-Simple mini-patterns, such as moss stitch, are ideal because they are easy to memorize.
+If you're a fan of colourwork, you may consider that those woven-in ends will be tugged by the recipient of the blanket, so either secure them tightly or hide them in a manner where they cannot be picked out.
+Simple mini-patterns, such as moss stitch, are ideal because they are easy to memorise.
 If you bring the baby blanket to your weekly knitting group, an easy pattern will lessen the chances you will make a mistake.

 Borders and fun add-ons

 Borders give blankets a more polished, finished look, but they are not 100% necessary.
 If you would like to jazz up the blanket, however, or if you wanted to add onto a finished piece, a unique edge will ensure the piece is remembered as yours.
 There are plenty of edging choices like a picot ruffle created with a crochet hook or a garter stitch border where the edge stitches are built into the pattern.
 One caveat, though: you may want to avoid fringe, or make it quite short if you choose to fringe.
 Fringe is usually easily dismantled, and can be a choking hazard.